 As of 2007, we are using 100% Organic Cotton for our event t-shirts and hats.

 Extensive efforts are made to minimize the environmental footprint - and maximize safety - at Furnace Creek 508.
 RVs and motorhomes have been banned for many years.
 In 2006, The 508 became the only race of its kind to limit entrants to one support vehicle, and to continue to limit the maximum vehicle width to 78".
 In 2007 we initiated the Green Teams program to recognize and rewards entrants who take personal efforts to mitigate their environment footprint and educate the public about the environment.
 In 2007 we began limiting runners to no more than two support vehicles and six crew members for the Badwater Ultramarathon, while RVs and motorhomes have been banned since 2000.

-We encourage carpooling to our Spring and Fall Death Valley Century and Double Century, to Hell's Gate Hundred, and to all our events, whether in Death Valley, Mt.
+We encourage carpooling to our Spring and Fall Death Valley Century and Double Century, and to all our events, whether in Death Valley, Mt.
 Shasta, Mt.
 Laguna, or elsewhere.
 Riders looking for carpool buddies may do so through our Blog / Forum.